-We are the nation's fourth largest pay-TV provider and offer pay-TV services under the DISH[®] brand and the Sling[®] brand (collectively "Pay-TV" services).
+We are the nation's fourth largest pay-TV provider and offer pay-TV services under the DISH® brand and the Sling® brand (collectively "Pay-TV" services).
 The DISH branded pay-TV service consists of, among other things, Federal Communications Commission ("FCC") licenses authorizing us to use direct broadcast satellite ("DBS") and Fixed Satellite Service ("FSS") spectrum, our owned and leased satellites, receiver systems, broadcast operations, customer service facilities, a leased fiber optic network, in-home service and call center operations, and certain other assets utilized in our operations ("DISH TV").
 The Sling branded pay-TV services consist of, among other things, live, linear streaming over-the-top ("OTT") Internet-based domestic, international and Latino video programming services ("Sling TV").
-As of March 31, 2018, we had 13.148 million Pay-TV subscribers in the United States, including 10.845 million DISH TV subscribers and 2.303 million Sling TV subscribers.
+As of June 30, 2018, we had 12.997 million Pay-TV subscribers in the United States, including 10.653 million DISH TV subscribers and 2.344 million Sling TV subscribers.

 Competition has intensified in recent years as the pay-TV industry has matured.
-To differentiate our DISH TV services from our competitors, we introduced the Hopper® whole-home DVR during 2012 and have continued to add functionality and simplicity for a more intuitive user experience.
+To differentiate our DISH TV services from our competitors, we offer the Hopper whole-home DVR and have continued to add functionality and simplicity for a more intuitive user experience.
 Our Hopper and Joey® whole-home DVR promotes a suite of integrated features and functionality designed to maximize the convenience and ease of watching TV anytime and anywhere.
 It also has several innovative features that a consumer can use, at his or her option, to watch and record television programming, through their televisions, Internet-connected tablets, smartphones and computers.
-During the first quarter 2016, we made our next generation Hopper, the Hopper 3, available to customers nationwide.
+Our next generation Hopper, the Hopper 3, is available to customers nationwide.
 Among other things, the Hopper 3 features 16 tuners, delivers an enhanced 4K Ultra HD experience, and supports up to seven TVs simultaneously.
-There can be no assurance that these integrated features and functionality will positively affect our results of operations or our gross new DISH TV subscriber activations.